Transaction processing systems: An introduction to TPS

-- Point-of-sale (or POS) terminals – Used by retail enterprises to sell products and services, POS terminals lower the cost of bulk data processing by transforming data to a format that can be easily transmitted over a communication system.
-For example, after inputting the product number into a POS terminal, the right product pricing is returned.
+- Point-of-sale (or POS) terminals – Used by retail enterprises to sell products and services, POS terminals lower the cost of bulk data processing by transforming data to a format easily transmitted over a communication system.
+For example, the correct product pricing is returned after inputting the product number into a POS terminal.

 - The library’s lending system – Used to maintain track of borrowed things, which may be identified by the user’s card and the barcodes on the products.
 Similar to reservations systems (which maintain product, availability, usage, and maintenance information).